nkpgardose/customer-server/readme.md

 express - to run node server.
-dotenv - package for managing environment variables. turso - SQLite for Production. libsql - a fork of SQLite optimized for low query latency, making it suitable for global applications. drizzle - orm for the database. jest - For unit testing.
+dotenv - package for managing environment variables. drizzle - orm for the database. jest - For unit testing.